-Published: 14 December 2012
+Published: 13 December 2016

 Children in Scotland are protected through immunisation against many serious infectious diseases.
-Vaccination programmes aim both to protect the individual and to prevent the spread of these illnesses within the population.
-As a public health measure, immunisations have been hugely effective in reducing the burden of disease.
+Vaccination programmes aim both to protect the individual and to prevent the spread of these diseases within the wider population.
+As a public health measure, immunisations are very effective in reducing the burden of disease.

 Immunisation uptake (sometimes referred to as coverage) refers to the proportion of the eligible population who have received the recommended doses of the relevant vaccines.
 Monitoring the proportion of the eligible population vaccinated is a key measure of the immunisation programme performance.
 It is of public health concern should immunisation rates decrease, as this makes the possibility of disease transmission more likely.